francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 As a result, a Chase is typically a sequence of complete lighting states rather than a sequence of individual fixture commands.

 In practical use, operators often build Chases from scenes that already contain coordinated colors, movements and effects across all fixtures in the setup.

-# Speed and Fade Time

-Just like automatic scene playback, Chases can be influenced by:

-* Speed
-* Fade Time

-Speed determines how quickly the Chase advances from one step to the next.

-Fade Time determines how smoothly the controller transitions between steps.

-This allows the same Chase to create very different visual atmospheres depending on the settings used.

-### Mental Model

-Scene

-↓

-Stored inside a Bank

-↓

-Selected and added to a Chase

-↓

-Automatically played back during a show

-A useful way to think about a Chase is as a playlist.

-Scenes are the individual songs.

-Banks organize those songs.

-The Chase is the playlist that determines the order in which they are played.

----

 # Music Mode